mematron/Minuet/README.md

 Minuet runs as a background process with root access.
 Every 1–2.5 seconds (adaptive step rate) it:

 1. **Samples** ~28 system metrics spanning CPU, memory, thermals, network, I/O, swap, PSI, and IRQ state
-2. **Classifies** the current session geometry — workload fingerprint derived from pure resource ratios, no app names
+2. **Classifies** the current session geometry (workload fingerprint derived from pure resource ratios, no app names)
 3. **Selects** an action via its causal graph and learned confidence scores
 4. **Executes** the action if warranted, or monitors if nominal
 5. **Measures** the before/after delta across targeted metrics